Peru plunged into political upheaval as Congress ousts President Vizcarra | Politics

 Vizcarra, 57, lacked a party in the fragmented Congress, and had a tense relationship with lawmakers, with whom he frequently locked horns over his anti-graft agenda.
 He dissolved Congress last year after a long-running standoff, a move that prompted criticism by right-wing lawmakers.
 Vizcarra survived a first ouster attempt in September in a separate impeachment trial over alleged links to a case of irregular government contracts with a little-known singer.
 Only 32 in the chamber voted in favor of his ouster in that vote.

 In November, however, lawmakers voted to move forward with a new impeachment trial over accusations that Vizcarra accepted bribes from companies that won public works contracts when he was the governor of the southern region of Moquegua. .
-Vizcarra's removal could usher in a period of political tensions and uncertainty in the months leading up to elections as Peru is already strained by economic instability, analysts said.
+Vizcarra's removal could usher in a period of political tensions in the months leading up to elections as Peru is already strained by economic instability and the impact of the pandemic, analysts said.

 "Political turmoil related to the latest impeachment process and corruption allegations add to deep distrust of the political class ahead of upcoming elections," international firm Eurasia said in a report earlier on Monday.
-INTERIM PRESIDENT
+'COUP IN DISGUISE'

 - READ MORE ON: